Louis Marshall: End of life

 Louis Marshall died on September 11, 1929, at age 72, while attending a Zionist conference in Zurich, Switzerland.
 The occasion of his visit to Switzerland was perhaps deeply ironic, as Marshall had been a non-Zionist for most of his life.
 At the time of his death, he was president of the American Jewish Committee, and was attending the conference in that capacity.
 Marshall was in Zurich for the first gathering of the Extended Jewish Agency, an institution organized by him and Chaim Weizmann to enhance Zionist perspective and foster diaspora-Jewish identity.

 True to the values and principles by which he led his life, in his last will and testament, he tithed ten percent of his personal net worth to the "Jewish Theological Seminary of America and to twelve other educational and charitable institutions".

 The Syracuse Post-Standard's editorial, written upon Marshall's death in 1929, depicts his motivation as:

 "Always, it was justice. ... justice to all who were in need of justice. ... justice to the people who, like himself, were of Jewish origin. ...
 His was an intense Americanism. ...
 He was a man who helped humanity. ... unafraid, a man whose hand was ready to lift a load ... necessary for the lessening of misfortune or oppression, a worker in our common life who because he was a worker, became a leader, a man who crowded his years with service for the benefit of those about him- altogether an eminent American citizen whom a multitude will hold in grateful remembrance."

-Marshall, his wife, daughter Putey, and son Bob are buried in the Salem Fields Cemetery, in Brooklyn, New York.
+Marshall, his wife, daughter Ruth, and son Bob are buried in the Salem Fields Cemetery, in Brooklyn, New York.